Robust subgroup discovery: Preliminaries: Model selection in frequentist, Bayesian, and MDL perspective

 where $Q(D,M)$ is the objective function used to select the model, $Acc.(Y \given \Xmat, M)$ is the accuracy, $\lambda$ is an adjustable parameter, and $|M|$ is the number of rules in the model.
+For completeness, the method should include an extra term to penalise the number of conditions in each rule.

-Indeed Bayesian statistics and the MDL principle are probabilistic structural measures with rigorous mathematical ways to take into account all model parameters (and not only partially, as the number of rules in these cases) to define the model complexity \citep{grunwald2019minimum}.
+Bayesian statistics and the MDL principle can be seen as probabilistic structural measures with mathematically rigorous foundations, similarly to the structural risk minimisation, that take into account all model parameters to quantify model complexity \citep{grunwald2019minimum}.
+The main difference between these branches of statistics is that frequentist statistics usually focus on the probability of the data given the model $\Pr(D \given M)$.
+In contrast, Bayes and MDL focus on $\Pr(M \given D)$ by making additional assumptions about the probability of the model before seeing any data $\Pr(M)$ (prior)---similar, albeit different, to the additional assumptions made by the VC dimension.